-Each of the students appeared to have given much thought to their answers and drew up a profile of the ideal type of person to act as a torchbearer.
+Each of the students gave much thought to their answers and drew up a profile of the ideal type of person to act as a torchbearer.

-"It would be fantastic if those people were to serve as torchbearers," both Aki Taguchi and Masako Chiba agreed.
+"It would be fantastic if those people were to serve as torchbearers," both Taguchi and Chiba agreed.

 One of the conditions for becoming a torchbearer is that applicants must be born on or before 1 April 2008.
-We very much hope that the special lesson served to deepen the interest of the students of Watanoha Lower Secondary School in the Olympic Torch Relay and also get inspired with with the Tokyo 2020 Games, from which can play a significant part in their future personal growth.
+Tokyo 2020 very much hope that the special lesson served to deepen the interest of the students of Watanoha Lower Secondary School in the Olympic Torch Relay and also get inspired by the Tokyo 2020 Games, which can play a significant part in their future personal growth.